sajozsattila/mur2_editor/app/static/manual.md

 ![Metal moveble types](https://upload.wikimedia.org/wikipedia/commons/a/ae/Metal_movable_type.jpg "Metal movable types")

-Like links, Images also have a footnote style syntax
+As with links, images have a footnote style syntax

 ![A ligature][id]